-Go whitewater rafting through our National Kayak Course through Class I, II & III rapids!
+Go whitewater rafting in Durango Colorado through Class I, II & III rapids!
+The Animas River flows right through Durango.
+This is a great chance to raft on the river.
 This trip is great for families and you can choose between our Splash & Dash or Half Day trips!

 Go Rafting Down the Dolores River with Multi-day options

 Due to limited dam releases, access to this magnificent river is only every few years.

 If you’re looking for a fun whitewater rafting trip for the family or group, you’ll love cruising down the Dolores River on our day trips or multi-day rafting options.
 As one of America’s best rafting runs, ranking closely behind the Grand Canyon, you’ll have the opportunity to get up close and personal with Colorado’s nature and wildlife.

 Start your rafting excursion with our Durango rafting guides as you float through the canyon admiring pink Navajo and red Wingate sandstone walls.
 Take in the natural beauty of the Anasazi ruins and petroglyphs as you witness a full spectrum of Colorado’s history in one of the Southwest’s best-kept secrets.
 Flow through the high country on one of our whitewater rafting trips!

 DOLORES RIVER HIGHLIGHTS:

 - Due to limited dam releases, this waterway is only runnable every few years.